slavahatnuke/actives-react-native-and-web-counter/README.md

-## ReactJS / actives - web and native counter example
+## ReactJS / ReactJS-native / actives - web and native counter example

 ### Main Concept
 We have the simplest logic for now totally isolated from views.